jboss-developer/jboss-wfk-boms/CONTRIBUTING.md

     * Install a SNAPSHOT version to your LOCAL Maven repository by typing the following command:

             mvn clean install
+    * Test the resolvability of dependencies in BOMs by typing the following command: mvn -U org.jboss.maven.plugins:maven-qstools-plugin:bom-check -fae
     * Modify the quickstart POM file to include the new BOM.
        * Add a property variable to the `<properties>` section of the POM file and specify the locally installed SNAPSHOT version of the BOM.
        * Add the new BOM to the `<dependencyManagement>` section of the POM.
 Use the property variable name defined in the previous step to specify the version.